techservicesillinois/awscli-login/docs/readme/body.rst

 GitBash bad interpreter errors
 ------------------------------

-If you receive a bad interpreter error from the aws command it may be because you have a space in the path of your Python interpreter::
+If you receive a bad interpreter error from the ``aws`` command it may be because you have a space in the path of your Python interpreter::

     bash: /c/Users/me/AppData/Roaming/Python/Python38/Scripts/aws: c:\program: bad interpreter: No such file or directory

-To fix this issue either reinstall your Python interpreter to a path that does not contain a space and then reinstall the awscli package, or more simply just define an alias in your `~/.bashrc` file::
+To fix this issue either reinstall your Python interpreter to a path that does not contain a space and then reinstall the AWS CLI package, or more simply just define an alias in your `~/.bashrc` file::

     alias aws='python $(which aws)'